jcgneto/CV/README.md

 # Research areas of interest

 Ecology and epidemiology of Foodborne pathogens
+Ecological interactions between livestock microbiome and enteric pathogens

 # Publications